vince-lam/vince-lam.github.io/_posts/2023-09-06-blog-post-2-first-month.md

     * fine-tuning - using methods such as [Parameter Efficient Fine-Tuning (PEFT)](https://huggingface.co/blog/peft), [Low-Rank Adaption of LLMs (LoRA)](https://huggingface.co/docs/diffusers/main/en/training/lora), and Mixture of LoRAs (MoLoRA)
     * self-critiquing - self-refinement, self-debug, and self-reflection
     * tool use - such as using a search tool for [ReAct](https://react-lm.github.io/)
 * however, the real improvements in Open-Ended tasks / systems will come from innovation and not incrementalism.
+Martin provided the fun thought experiment of reaching the moon - you wouldn't focus on a ladder, a red herring, and incrementally building it higher, instead you would need to explore unknown areas and innovate (**novelty search**), which in hindsight may lead to the goal.

 Check out Martin's insightful presentation at [https://redcatlabs.com/2023-07-27_MLSG_OpenEnded/#/openended-talk](https://redcatlabs.com/2023-07-27_MLSG_OpenEnded/#/openended-talk).